userexperior-technologies/integration-guide/docs/ios.md

         pod install

 4. Set `Always Embed Swift Standard Libraries` to `Yes` in Build Setting panel of project as well as app target.
-(Specially if your project based on old objective c project)
+(In case your project is based on old Objective-c project)

 **Via Manual**